wechaty/docusaurus/docusaurus/docs/howto/friendship.md

 import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

-Sending and accepting friend requests can easily be done using wechaty onfriendship function.
-This guide help you Send request, Receive request(in friend event), Confirmation friendship(friend event) in a room.
+Sending and accepting friend requests can easily be done using wechaty `onfriendship` function.
+This guide will help you send request, receive request(in friend event), confirm friendship(friend event) in a room.

 Use the guide to help you integrate additional functions to an existing project which is present at [Github/Friend-Bot](https://github.com/wechaty/wechaty/blob/1523c5e02be46ebe2cc172a744b2fbe53351540e/examples/friend-bot.ts) or check that your existing local system will run on Wechaty.
 If, you wish to learn on how to build the bot on your own, please visit one of our [Building the bot](https://wechaty.js.org/docs/examples/basic/contact-bot#building-the-bot) section.